marie678/Projet-Mise-en-prod-3A/final_app/Streamlit_app/README.md

 ## `src` Directory

-*   Contains the `.css` file used to style the recipe page.
+*   Contains the `.css` files used to style the recipe and welcome pages.

 ## `tests` Directory